 - Microsoft fixes a bug which generates erroneous return value “0” when calling _isleadbyte_l().

-- They brought several security updates for Microsoft Edge, IE, MSE, Windows Shell, Windows Hyper-V, Windows Datacenter, Windows App and Frameworks, Microsoft Jet database Engine etc. You can have the full list by clicking here.
+- They brought several security updates for Microsoft Edge, IE, MSE, Windows Shell, Windows Hyper-V, Windows Datacenter, Windows App and Frameworks, Microsoft Jet database Engine etc. You can have the full list at MS Support.

 Note: This new update will download and install only its own fixes and changes.
 Thus, if you are on earlier release and miss in-between cumulative updates, some bugs may remain intact.